 A few days after the Royal Wedding, this picture surfaced of The Duchess of Sussex holding a package of some homeopathic remedy (…something to do with duck liver?).
-The Alberta Association of Naturopathic Doctors tried using this image to promote homeopathy since obviously this picture of Meghan Markle with the box means she uses the product, endorses the product, therefore it must work…because she’s famous?
+The Alberta Association of Naturopathic Doctors tried using this image to promote homeopathy.
+Since obviously this picture of Meghan Markle with the box means she uses the product, therefore it must work…because she’s famous?

 A picture of a celebrity holding a product attempts to boost credibility where there is none.
 Homeopathy is a widely debunked practice with absolutely no science to back it up.

-GOOP, The Honest Company, Hallewood, WelleCo, Urban Remedy are just a few of the celebrity-owned companies out there that sell nutrition and wellness products (if you add in the skincare ones the list would easily double.
+GOOP, The Honest Company, Hallewood, WelleCo, Urban Remedy are just a few of the celebrity-owned companies out there.
+They sell nutrition and wellness products (if you add in the skincare ones the list would easily double.

 Let’s face it, these companies are started as an additional source of income for celebrities who perhaps want to step out of the spotlight but still be rich.

-Gwyneth Paltrow on Jimmy Kimmel, admitting she has no idea what type of wellness advice is being shared on her website
+Gwyneth Paltrow on Jimmy Kimmel, admitting she has no idea what type of wellness advice is being shared on her website.
+Watch the clip, here.

 The problem with Tom Brady’s outlook on health and wellness though, it that most of it is based on absolutely nothing.
-There is no reason why any of us should avoid nightshade vegetables (like eggplant or bell peppers), mushrooms, gluten, cooking oils, soy, or any of the other random things he has chosen to eliminate.
+There is no reason why any of us should avoid nightshade vegetables, gluten, cooking oils, soy, or any of the other random things he has chosen to eliminate.
 The information he shares in his book is false, but as a prominent figure in sports he appears credible based on his status.
-He doesn’t even need to worry about what to feed his family on a daily basis, because the Bradys have a personal chef who prepares all their meals.
+He doesn’t need to worry about what to feed his family on a daily basis, because they have a personal chef who prepares all their meals.
 It’s pretty easy to stand up on your soapbox and tell everyone else how to live when you don’t actually need to do it yourself.

 Follow his advice and become the next Tom Brady?
 Yea, right.

-The truth is, celebrities aren’t experts on health, nutrition, or fitness.
-They have teams of trainers, private chefs, coaches, stylists, makeup artists, and photo editors making sure they look the way they need to for a role or a walk down the red carpet.
-They can afford to have someone cooking all of their meals and look after their children while they hit the gym for hours every day.
-They live in a completely different world than most of us, and their impractical nutrition, fitness, and supplement advice just doesn’t translate to the real world.
+Celebrities aren’t experts on health, nutrition, or fitness.
+They have teams of trainers, private chefs, coaches, and stylists making sure they look a certain way for a role or a walk down the red carpet.
+Celebrities can afford to have someone cooking all of their meals.
+Or for someone to look after their children while they hit the gym for hours every day.
+They live in a completely different world than most of us.
+And their impractical nutrition, fitness, and supplement advice just doesn’t translate to the real world.

-My advice? leave all of the trends, detoxes, diets, and supplements behind.
-Rather than spending your hard-earned money on a bunch of pills or shakes, invest in your health for real by buying more fresh, whole foods.
+Leave all of the trends, detoxes, diets, and supplements behind.
+Rather than spending your hard-earned money on a bunch of pills or shakes.
+Invest in your health for real by buying more fresh, whole foods.
 Spend more time cooking healthy meals and enjoying healthy food instead of paying attention to what all the stars are doing.
 Make YOU the focus of your health!